 Your chosen employer type is assumed to be continuous to retirement, and inputs and results are based on whole number of years from date of calculation.

-Employer contributions, regular before-tax (salary sacrifice) contributions (which are concessional) and after-tax contributions (which are non-concessional) entered are assumed to increase each year in line with your salary, which has been assumed to increase in line with wage inflation.
-In any periods of part-time work, contributions are assumed to decrease pro-rata.
-We think these assumptions are reasonable as employer contributions will generally increase or decrease with your salary and we anticipate most users would also increase or decrease their personal contribution amounts in line with changes to their salary.
+This calculator assumes your employer contributions, regular before-tax (salary sacrifice) contributions (which are concessional) and after-tax contributions (which are non-concessional) will go up each year in line with your salary and your salary is assumed to go up with wage inflation.
+It also assumes contributions will go down pro-rata when you’re working part-time.
+This is because employer contributions will generally go up or down with your salary.
+And we expect most people will also raise or lower their personal contributions in line with changes to their salary.

-The amount of a one-off (non-concessional) contribution entered is assumed to be fixed (at the time the contribution is identified to be made), and isn’t indexed.
+The calculator assumes your one-off (non-concessional) contribution amount is fixed (at the time you make it) and isn't indexed.

-We have assumed by default that you will not make additional contributions (before tax, after tax or one-off).
-We think this is a reasonable assumption as we expect this is the case for most users.
+We've assumed by default that you won’t make extra contributions (before tax, after tax or one-off).
+We expect this is the case for most people who use the calculator.

 Contributions are assumed to be spread evenly across the year.

-And finally, it's assumed you and your partner have provided your tax file number to your super fund.
-We believe this is reasonable as these are typically provided by members.
+And finally, we assume you and your partner have given your tax file numbers to your super fund as members usually provide these.